Software-Defined Vehicles

 Software-Defined Vehicle Architecture

-As expected, a Software-Defined Vehicle’s software and hardware architecture tend to be incredibly complex, often comprising multiple interconnected software platforms distributed across as many as one hundred electronic control units (ECUs).
-That said, the architecture of Software-Defined Vehicles can be broken down into four distinctive layers:
+A Software-Defined Vehicle’s software and hardware architecture tend to be incredibly complex, often comprising multiple interconnected software platforms distributed across as many as one hundred electronic control units (ECUs).
+Some manufacturers are attempting to rationalize this down to fewer ECUs controlled by a very powerful central computer—but either way the architecture of Software-Defined Vehicles can be broken down into four distinctive layers:

 1. User Applications